 User Roles & Permissions in WordPress

-It becomes essential to understand the user roles and permissions assigned to them for WordPress website with multiple contributors.
-This post explain the user roles and permissions in WordPress in simple way.
+It is important to understand the user roles and permissions assigned to them for a WordPress website with multiple contributors.
+This post explains the user roles and permissions in WordPress in a simple way.

-WordPress comes with built-in user management allowing to assign specific roles to user and control what users can and cannot do on website.
-WordPress user roles define actions also known as capabilities that users can perform on website.
-In this post we will explore how to manage user roles and permissions in WordPress and enhance website's security.
+WordPress comes with built-in user management, allowing us to assign specific roles to users and control what users can and cannot do on the website.
+WordPress user roles define actions, also known as capabilities, that users are assigned on the website.
+In this post, we will explore how to manage user roles and permissions in WordPress and enhance the website's security.

 How to Manage User Roles and Permissions in WordPress

-WordPress comes with some built-in user roles giving basic control over user role and permissions.
-However it is also possible to manually add custom user roles and capabilities for extra roles and permissions needed.
-We will walk through some step to create, assign and remove user roles and permissions.
-WordPress offers following default user roles:
+WordPress comes with some built-in user roles, giving basic control over user roles and permissions.
+However, it is also possible to manually add custom user roles and capabilities for extra roles and permissions needed.
+We will walk through some steps to create, assign and remove user roles and permissions.
+WordPress offers the following default user roles:

-• Admin: This role is intended for website owners and allows full access to administrative features such as installing plugins, changing themes, editing code and manage all content and users of website.
+- Admin: This role is intended for website owners and allows them full access to administrative features such as installing plugins, changing themes, editing code and managing all content and users of the website.

-• Editor: This role is for senior contributors and allows to publish, edit or delete any post, also allows to moderate comments, manage categories and tags.
+- Editor: This role is for senior contributors and allows them to publish, edit or delete any post, also allows them to moderate comments, manage categories and tags.

-• Author: This role is for regular contributors and allows to write, publish and edit their own posts.
+- Author: This role is for regular contributors and allows them to write, publish and edit their own posts.

-• Contributor: This role can used for guest writers and it allows to write and edit their own posts but they cannot publish them.
+- Contributor: This role can be used for guest writers, and it allows them to write and edit their own posts, but they cannot publish them.

-• Subscriber: This role is ideal for membership websites where restricted content areas are in play.
-Users with role can only manage their own profile and read content but they cannot access any administrative feature.
+- Subscriber: This role is ideal for membership websites where restricted content areas are in play.
+Users with this role can only manage their own profile and read content, but they cannot access any administrative features.

-It is possible to add a role using in WordPress using the add_role() function.
-The code snippet below will add a new user role "Custom Moderator" which only allows to moderate comments.
+It is possible to add a role in WordPress using the add_role() function.
+The code snippet below will add a new user role, "Custom Moderator", which only allows to moderate comments.

 add_action('init', 'add_custom_moderator_role');